slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'When applying for a job be more of a consultant than an applicant.'*

-> *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*
+How to keep a job?

 > *'While deep work will promote you, shallow work will only prevent you from being fired.'
 'Career capital is the unique skills that make you rare and valuable'
 'Be so good that they cannot ignore you' -- Cal Newport*

-> *'Is it better to be good at many things or great at one thing?
-To be an entrepreneur you need to know a little about a lot of things.
-To be employed, you'll do better as a specialist.
-If you pick the right specialization.'*
+> *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*

 > *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*